-This is not an easy question and after experiencing half a dozen of these wonderful nights in Amsterdam I am still learning new and wonderful spots.
+This is not an easy question and after experiencing many of these wonderful nights in Amsterdam we are still learning new and wonderful spots.
 We at Omy Amsterdam Tours are always looking to help and teach people about Amsterdam, a city we love.

 Yesterday we covered fireworks so you know where to get them from.

-Looking at the recommendations for your visit on your blog Matthew, these are the normal through-a-fare.
-For you Matthew and your family we have something different, something special.
-We have valuable survival advice so you can have your own fantastic experience with your family.Why?
-Because we belong to the blogger's community and no one ever told us the below points when we first came to Amsterdam.
+We have valuable survival advice so you can have your own fantastic experience.Why?
+Because we belong to the blogger's community and no one ever told us the below points when first experiencing New Year's Eve in Amsterdam.
 We learnt them the hard way.

 In the Dutch tradition we will start honest and finish honest.